 The starting point for the pattern recognition are either doublets or triplets, defined as a set of two or three hits in consecutive detector layers.
 A pre-selection is applied to the initial doublet or triplet candidates to reduce the combinatorial candidates while keeping the efficiency as close as possible to 100% for the doublets and triplets matching with a real positron.
-Doublets are 81 formed first and are required to satisfy a pre-selection based on the ratio $\delta x/x_0$, where δx is the 82 difference of the x coordinates for the two hits composing the doublet, while x_0 indicates the x 83 coordinate on the detector layer closest to the interaction point.
-A window of three standard 84 deviations around the expected meanI-mean value of $\delta x/x_0$ for real doublets, as determined in 85 the simulation, is used for this selection.
-Triplets are subsequently constructed by combining 86 doublet candidates with the a requirement on the maximum angle difference $\delta\theta = \sqrt{\delta\theta{xz}^2 + \delta\theta{yz}^2}$ 87 of the doublet pairsallowed by multiple scattering in the detector.
-The maximum scattering 88 threshold is chosen to be 1 mrad and was optimised taking into account multiple scattering with 89 the detector material.
-Since triplets consist of three hits, they are formed from either either 90 from the first to the third layer or from the second to the fourth layer.
-91 Figure 4 shows the distributions of $\delta x/x_0$ (left) and $\delta \theta$ for doublets and triplets originating 92 from real positrons(right) for doublets originating from true positron tracks, shown separately 93 for low-energy $(\underline{E}{e^{\pm}} < 3 \text{ GeV})$ and high-energy positrons $(\underline{E}{e^{\pm}} > 3 \text{ GeV})$, as well as the chosen 94 thresholds.
-The distributions are obtained using $\xi = 7$, but are generally ξ -independent.
-The 95 $\delta x/x_0$ distribution shows a slight dependence on positron energy, while the triplet $\delta \theta$ distribution 96
+Doublets are 82 formed first and are required to satisfy a pre-selection based on the ratio $\delta x/x_0$, where δx is the 83 difference of the x coordinates for the two hits composing the doublet, while x_0 indicates the x 84 coordinate on the detector layer closest to the interaction point.
+A window of three standard 85 deviations around the expected mean value of $\delta x/x_0$ for real-true doublets, as determined in the 86 simulation, is used for this selection.
+This requirement ensures that the particles come from the 87 IP.
+Triplets are subsequently constructed by combining doublet candidates with a requirement on 88 the maximum angle difference $\delta\theta = \sqrt{\delta\theta{xz}^2 + \delta\theta{yz}^2}$ of the doublet pairs.
+The maximum scattering 89 threshold is chosen to be 1 mrad and was optimised taking into account multiple scattering with 90 the detector material.
+Since triplets consist of three hits, they are formed either from the first 91 to the third layer or from the second to the fourth layer.
+92

-97 demonstrates that the scattering is more pronounced for lower energy positrons.
-The resulting 98 pre-selection efficiencies are shown in Figure 5 (left) for both doublet and triplet finding, in the 99 case of electron-laser interaction for $\xi = 7$.
-The pre-selection requirements are found to be nearly 100 fully efficient for the whole energy range, with a moderate efficiency loss, at the level of 16% for 101 positron energies below 2 GeV, mostly due to multiple scattering with the detector material.
-102 Figure 5 (right) also shows the number of doublets and triplets passing the pre-selection criteria

-103 as a function of ξ .
+Figure 4 shows the distributions of $\delta x/x_0$ for doublets (left) and $\delta \theta$ for pairs of doublets 93 (right) for doublets originating from true positron tracks, shown separately for low-energy 94 $(E{e^+} < 3 \text{ GeV})$ and high-energy positrons $(E{e^+} > 3 \text{ GeV})$, as well as the chosen thresholds.
+The 95 distributions are obtained using $\xi = 7$, but are generally ξ -independent.
+The $\delta x/x_0$ distribution 96 shows a slight dependence on positron energy, while the triplet $\delta\theta$ distribution demonstrates 97 that the scattering is more pronounced for lower energy positrons.
+The resulting pre-selection 98 efficiencies are shown in Figure 5 (left) for both doublet and triplet finding, in the case of 99 electron-laser interaction for $\xi = 7$.
+The pre-selection requirements are found to be nearly fully 100 efficient for the whole energy range, with a moderate efficiency loss, at the level of 16% for 101 positron energies below 2 GeV, mostly due to multiple scattering with the detector material.
+102 Figure 5 (right) also shows the number of doublets and triplets passing the pre-selection criteria 103 as a function of ξ .
+104

 Figure 4.
 Left: Distribution of doublet $\delta x/x_0$ with red dashed lines indicating the range of the pre-selection.
-Right: Distribution of angle difference $\delta \theta$ with red dashed lines line indicating the upper limit allowed by the pre-selection.
+Right: Distribution of angle difference $\delta \theta$ with red dashed line indicating the upper limit allowed by the pre-selection.

-Three pattern recognition methods are employed and systematically compared to reconstruct 104 tracks from the detector hits.
-The first method formulates the tracking problem as a quadratic 105 unconstrained binary optimisation (QUBO), similar to the one used in Ref.
-[8], which is then 106 processed with quantum algorithms.
-The second method uses a hybrid quantum-classical 107 graph neural network approach [11], but is limited to specific scenarios compatible with the 108 available devices.
-Finally, the results obtained with the quantum approaches are accompanied 109 by compared to an optimised classical approach based on a Kalman filter [16, 17], which is used 110 as a state-of-the-art reference.
-111
+Three pattern recognition methods are employed and systematically compared to reconstruct 105 tracks from the detector hits.
+The first method formulates the tracking problem as a quadratic 106 unconstrained binary optimisation (QUBO), similar to the one used in Ref.
+[8], which is then 107 processed with quantum algorithms.
+The second method uses a hybrid quantum-classical graph 108 neural network approach [11], but is limited to specific scenarios compatible with the available 109 devices.
+Finally, the results obtained with the quantum approaches are compared to an optimised 110 classical approach based on a Kalman filter [16, 17], which is used as a state-of-the-art reference 111 taken to be the reference for the state-of-the-art using no quantum computers.
+112